SpringfieldLYSA.com is not associated with Springfield AYSO or Springfieldayso.com

 The age calendar will start in January 1st of each year, allowing those players who are 4 years of age to be eligible for the start of the fall season.
 If a player is not 4 years old as of January 1st and later turns 4 during the course of the year, they are still not eligible for the spring half of the season.

 For no reason will any players be allowed to play at a younger division then their birth date dictates.
-In addition to creating an unfair and unsafe situation, this would also present insurance concerns as the SAFETY of younger players would be compromised.
+In addition to creating an unfair and unsafe situation, this would also present insurance concerns as the SAFETY of younger players would be compromised and would void our insurance coverage for the affected players.

 Aging up will not be encouraged, for it is typically not in the best interest of the players.